Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xOPbMP6jy6E.md

 ### Transcript

-> will truck stations and trucks substract to be made renamable i don't know i don't know leave that suggestion on the qa site
+> will truck stations and trucks substract to be made renamable I don't know I don't know leave that suggestion on the qa site